zorael/kameloso/README.md

 ## Configuration

 The bot ideally wants the account name of one or more administrators of the bot, and/or one or more home channels to operate in.
-Without either it's just a read-only log bot, which is also fine.
+Without either it's just a read-only log bot, which is incidentally also fine.
 To define these you can either specify them on the command line, with flags listed by calling the program with `--help`, or generate a configuration file and input them there.

 ```sh
 $ ./kameloso --save